FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3-user-guide.md

  *	Use `Preview` switch to compare output to input.

 When done with the Plug In, continue working on Photoshop.
 The next time the user interacts with the panel it will start from clean.

+{% include note.html content="Changing the layer or doing any destructive action (Anything beside Zooming, Panning, Changing Visibility or Opacity) while working with the Panel will cause it to start a new session." %}

 ### Effect of Parameters